 The DT80 also simplified data management with the ability to easily schedule sampling intervals and the capability of storing up to 10 million data points in user-defined memory.
 Operators could log as much or as little as needed and with the logger’s multiple communications interfaces including USB, Ethernet or a USB memory slot they could quickly retrieve stored data or download automatically via FTP.
 The logger also can provide alarm notifications via email in case a critical parameter like power factor started to drift outside of the acceptable range.

 dataTaker’s user-friendly dEX software, included free of charge with the datalogger, featured everything operators needed to monitor power consumption.
 They could quickly configure the logger, monitor real-time data and download recorded data using a standard web browser which enabled access either locally or remotely over the Internet.

-The concrete plant realized several advantages following installation of the dataTaker DT80 universal input data logger and the Wattnode power monitoring devices.
+The concrete plant realized several advantages following the installation of the dataTaker DT80 universal input data logger and the Wattnode power monitoring devices.
 Most importantly, the DT80 formed a single solution using its RS-485 interface to easily connect with the multiple Wattnodes via Modbus.
 Using the dataTaker, the key energy and power consumption parameters were available simultaneously from all the monitoring points.
 The datalogger allowed management a hassle-free means to continually monitor power consumption, which in turn ensured that the plant did not get fines or cause problems in the power grid.
-Both the datalogger and the WattNodes also proved to be cost-effective devices which entirely replaced the need for several different dataloggers requiring different software and specifications.
+Both the datalogger and the WattNodes also proved to be cost-effective devices that entirely replaced the need for several different dataloggers requiring different software and specifications.

-For further information on the dataTaker DT80 intelligent universal input datalogger, other dataloggers in the highly successful dataTaker line, or to find the ideal solution for your application-specific needs, contact a CAS Data Logger Application Specialist at (800) 956-4437 or request more information.
+For further information on the dataTaker DT80 intelligent universal input datalogger, other data loggers in the highly successful dataTaker line, or to find the ideal solution for your application-specific needs, contact a CAS Data Logger Application Specialist at (800) 956-4437 or request more information.